 - Restrictive Covenants and Confidentiality: restrictive covenants should be included in a service agreement to restrict a former director’s actions and possible future business projects upon departure from the company and their position as director.
 Restrictive covenants enable a company to protect itself against unfair competition and the potential authorised use or disclosure of sensitive and confidential information, effectively safeguarding a company’s relationships with its key customers and employees.

-At MBM Commercial, our team of expert Company and Employment Law Solicitors will advise on the most appropriate and important provisions to be included in your director’s service agreement and provide a comprehensively drafted contract bespoke to your particular circumstances.
+At MBM Commercial, our team of expert Employment Law Solicitors will advise on the most appropriate and important provisions to be included in your executive director’s service agreement and provide a comprehensively drafted contract bespoke to your particular circumstances.
 We will work hard to understand the unique issues affecting you as an individual and work with you to identify the safeguards you will require to be included in a service agreement.